-And now this 15th of July comes St. Swithin’s Day.
-It is a traditional weather marker concerning rain, based on the old story of St. Swithin, the weeping saint.
+St. Swithin’s Day, if thou dost rain, for forty days it will remain.
+So the story goes for today, the Fifteenth of July.
+It is St. Swithin’s Day, a very British traditional weather marker concerning rain, based on the old story of St. Swithin, the weeping saint.
 St. Swithin was a 9th century Anglo-Saxon bishop of Winchester.
 The source of the weeping comes from after his earthly life, for it was the good bishop’s wish to be buried in the churchyard and not in the chancel of the church, as was the custom for bishops.
 His wishes were followed when he died, but after his canonization, the monks decided the open churchyard was a rather disgraceful place for a saint to be buried, and so on the 15th of July in 971, they planned to move the relics of St. Swithin indoors to the choir, in a solemn procession.
 A great downpour began during the procession, though, and continued for forty days.
 The monks took this is a sign from St. Swithin himself, and so they let him be there in the churchyard, although they did eventually erect a chapel over his grave.

 In this month is St Swithin’s Day;

 On which, if that it rain, they say